KeigoAlexTanaka/rails-intro-lecture/README.md

 ## Routing in Rails (20 mins)

-The router is the doorman of your application.

 The Router is basically just a matching service.
 It looks at the HTTP verb (GET, POST, PUT, DELETE) and the URL that is being requested and matches it with the appropriate controller action to run.
 If it can't find the route, it will throw an error.

 As a reminder, MVC is a pattern defining a web app in three parts: